 I’ll ask the question again.
 Why should we care about Miko?
 Maybe his path to notoriety forces us all to re-examine our digital footprint via social media and, for some, the quest for fame at all costs.
 Perhaps we saw a bit of ourselves in him wanting to find a connection and needing to have our voices heard.
 Isn’t that why we love social media in the first place?
 It allows us to be visible outside of family and friends and discover a tribe of likeminded souls.

 Miko wanted fame so badly that he created a persona that would secure it.
 He was a fugitive on the run for heinous crimes against children, yet the desire for clout and subscribers to his massive platform was more important than the pain and suffering of his victims.
 His success was a product of a character established to make his darkness palpable to unsuspecting individuals.
 Miko even created a charity for feeding the children of DR; another tool he used to add to an already deity-like presence he sought to hide his true intentions.

-Our ability to relate Miko based on our own experience in a world of oversharing and clout chasing may have caused us to miss what was right there in front of our faces.
+Our ability to relate Miko based on our own experience in a world of oversharing may have caused us to miss what was right there in front of our faces.
 We often want to believe that all that glitters is gold, and convince ourselves that our avatars are our true selves.
 In the process, however, what are we not revealing?
 What do we deny others because the reality of what we project isn’t pretty?